 Batman & Robin just got a lot harder to watch now that Michael Gough has died of old age and illness, it used to be the one decent part, but now watching all those bed-ridden, dying Alfred scenes is really too much.

-Not to mention the guy who Bane who looked insanely juiced died shortly after the movie of a heart attack
+Not to mention Jeep Swenson, the wrestler who played Bane, died shortly after the movie of a heart attack.

 Demolition Man, while looking up the parole hearings, the name listed before Simon Phoenix is "Peterson, Scott."
 Despite that there would be a murderer with that name years later, the writers maintain that it was complete coincidence — and it was.
 Demolition Man was released in 1993.
 Scott Peterson was convicted of murdering his pregnant wife in 2005.

 A later scene has Phoenix looking up the names of the cryoprison inmates.
 He comes across Jeffrey Dahmer's name and shouts "Jeffrey Dahmer?
 I LOVE that guy!".
-Dahmer was murdered in prison the year after the movie was released, prompting some broadcasts of the movie to cut the line.
+Dahmer was beaten to death in prison the year after the movie was released, prompting some broadcasts of the movie to cut the line.

 The same film has a mention of a President Schwarzenegger.
 Although this one probably qualifies as Hilarious in Hindsight, you have to wonder about time traveller involvement during the film.